 What is Cantata Call Control?

-Isolation of C++ for testing from the remainder of the code base, can result in a lengthy daisy-chain effect of undefined references at link time when building test executables.
-Cantata Dependency Resolver determines the missing references and automatically adds the code required to resolve all the undefined references (methods or variables).
+Isolation of C++ for testing from the remainder of the code base can result in a lengthy daisy-chain effect of undefined references at link time when building test executables.
+Cantata Dependency Resolver determines the missing references and automatically adds the required code to resolve all the undefined references (methods or variables).

 INTERCEPT & SIMULATE CALLS AT INTEGRATION & SYSTEM TEST